Ojai Valley School

-The Athletic program is a vital component of life at OVS.
+Ojai Valley School Photo #8 - The Athletic program is a vital component of life at OVS.
 Middle and high school students participate in athletics each season.
-High school sports options include soccer, basketball, volleyball, cross country, track, baseball, equestrian, tennis, golf, and lacrosse.
+High school sports options include soccer, basketball, volleyball, cross country, track, baseball, equestrian, tennis, golf, swimming, and lacrosse.

-Surf's up!
+Ojai Valley School Photo #10 - Surf's up!
 OVS students enjoy great Southern California weather and frequent excursions to the Pacific Ocean for early morning surf trips.
-The 'Dawn Patrol' surf club welcomes beginners and experienced surfers alike, and they regularly paddle out from local surf spots.
+The "Dawn Patrol" surf club welcomes beginners and experienced surfers alike, and they regularly paddle out from local surf spots.

 - It is our goal to recruit intellectually curious, outgoing students who want to participate in all aspects of Ojai Valley School`s academic and extracurricular programs.